BisolaIbiwoye/Develop-Image-Classifier-for-Flowers-with-Deep-Learning/README.md

 to train a neural network and predict class of flower by accepting input of a file path.
 The application is run by invoking the file using the command "python train.py" and "python predict.py".

+The project was implemented within udacity's GPU enabled workspace, the source file for this project is not included as it is to heavy.